UBC-MDS/punisheR/README.md

 [![Coverage status](https://codecov.io/gh/UBC-MDS/punisheR/branch/master/graph/badge.svg)](https://codecov.io/github/UBC-MDS/punisheR?branch=master)

-PunisheR is a package for feature and model selection in R. Specifically, this package implements tools for forward and backward model selection (see [here](https://en.wikipedia.org/wiki/Stepwise_regression)).
+**punisheR** is a package for feature and model selection in R. Specifically, this package implements tools for forward and backward model selection (see [here](https://en.wikipedia.org/wiki/Stepwise_regression)).
 In order to measure model quality during the selection procedures, we have also implemented the Akaike and Bayesian Information Criterion (see below), both of which *punish* complex models -- hence this package's